 Lighting accounts for about 17 per cent of your home electricity costs.
 You don’t have to be in the dark to save — energy efficient bulbs will save you power and money in the long run.
-On average, you can save approximately $100 over the lifetime of just one bulb!
+On average, you can save more than $100 over the lifetime of just one bulb!
 Check out your options and start saving.

 Canada's national standard on energy efficient lighting came into effect on Jan.
 1, 2014.
 For more information on the changes, visit the Government of Canada website.

 There’s an energy efficient option for all light fixtures — and you don’t have to sacrifice a clean look to make the switch.
 Energy efficient lighting comes in all different shapes and sizes (the bulbs don’t all have a coil design).
 Look for the ENERGY STAR logo.
 When shopping for lighting, especially specialty bulbs, ask a salesperson to help you find what you need.